PeppyP/project-euler-solutions/solutions.md

 ## Problem 7

 **Pierre Sejourne** - C++
 There are many ways to find prime numbers, and I contemplated "use OEIS" here as a joke.
-Sadly, I doubt my humor would be appreciated by readers.
+Sadly, I doubt my humor would be appreciated.
 Anyway, I decided to implement a sieve of Eratosthenes since I was the first thing I thought of.
 This algorithm "finds" primes by sequentially disqualifying all non-prime numbers.
 Each number is represented by a boolean in an array that shows whether that number is prime.
 The array is initalised as all true, except for 0 and 1, and every even number greater than 2.
 Then, for each prime element, disqualify all multiples of it as they have that prime as a factor.
 You are left with an array where the nth element tells you if n is prime or not.
 You can then search for the 10,001th true in the array.
 Thanks to the [prime-counting function](https://www.mdpi.com/2227-7390/12/17/2624), we can know that 10001th prime will be roughly within the first 150,000 natural numbers, so that will be the size of our sieve.